dbos-inc/dbos-docs/docs/getting-started/quickstart.md

 Here's how to get a DBOS application up and running in less than five minutes!

 ### System Requirements
 The DBOS SDK requires [Node.js 20 or later](https://nodejs.org/en).
-To install (assuming you don't already have Node.js installed), run the following commands in your terminal window:
+To install (assuming you don't already have Node.js installed), run the following commands in your terminal:

 <Tabs groupId="operating-systems">
   <TabItem value="mac" label="macOS">